 Make sure your list is up-to-date.
-There are many list hygiene processes that can verify and standardize addresses, locate households who have moved, append telephone #s or e-mail addresses, as well as provide you with additional information about the households on your list so you can change how you’re appealing to them.
+There are many list hygiene processes that can verify and standardize addresses.
+These processes locate households who have moved, append telephone #s and e-mail addresses.
+Data appending can also provide you with additional information about the households on your list so you can change how you’re appealing to them.

 Segmentation is the key to cost-effective direct mail appeals.
-Previous donors get treated differently than prospects; big givers get treated differently than little donors.
+Previous donors get treated differently than prospects (stewardship).
+Big givers get treated differently than little donors.
 In direct mail, larger donors might get first class mail with a higher level of personalization and fancier stationary, blue signatures.

 The majority of successful Direct Mail fundraising is built on the foundation of annual giving or a membership campaign.
 It’s like a magazine subscription renewal process – the renewal series is the basic element – using a series of 3, 5 or more successive contacts with each member to persuade the largest number to renew each year.
 Again, testing is key and you can quantify how many pieces you need to mail to get the results you need.

-This is the toughest part of the campaign – how do you represent your agency, what do you tell prospective donors about your agency that’s supposed to make them love you and want to donate?
+This is the toughest part of the campaign.
+How do you represent your agency.
+What do you tell prospective donors about your agency that’s supposed to make them love you and want to donate?
 How much $ do you ask for?
 Do you promise something in return for the gift?
 Long letter, short letter?
 Color photos vs. black + white?
 Should you match that photo on the envelope?
-So many options – how do you decide what to do?
+So many options.
+How do you decide what to do?
+Experts say it’s all about Storytelling.
 This is where you might want to turn to a professional for assistance.

 Need to test alternative lists, offers, and packages through the life of your Direct Mail program.
 Coding is important.
-You can work with either your list provider or fulfillment house to help you code each record so you can analyze your results after each mailing.
+Therefore, you need to work with either your list provider or fulfillment house to help you code each record so you can analyze your results after each mailing.

 The wonderful thing about Direct Mail in the non-profit world is the ability to measure response.
 We talk about that all the time.
 All the advantages of good Direct Mail are lost if you can’t keep track of what you’re doing.
-This requires an investment of time, efficient computer system – the forethought of key-coding the different segments on the response card.
+As a result, this requires an investment of time, efficient computer system – the forethought of key-coding the different segments on the response card.

 Non-profits need to create their team to get the job done.